pkic/pkimm/categories/certificate-management/_index.md

 * State management of certificates, i.e. expiration and revocation
 * Discovery of certificates

+The techniques can be applied to an organization that makes use of PKI, or from an organization (or part of an organization) that operates a PKI for others.
+This category primarily targets an organization from a usage perspective, albeit the certificate lifecycle management is equally important for an organization that operates a PKI for someone else.

 ## Requirements

 | #                   | Requirement                                                    | Weight |